laszewsk/mlcommons/benchmarks/earthquake/latest/TimersOptimization.md

 2. EVAL

-There are 2 important lists. **Properties** which include input and predicted time series. **Predictions** which are predictions on the time series.
+There are 2 important data structures. **Properties** which include input and predicted time series. **Predictions** which are predictions on the time series.

 - Everything from CELL_READ_DATA in here.
 - Reset time